Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: Star structure

 and we use it in the condition \eqref{sStruc_com} to see what restriction on the function $\varphi$ arises from the compatibility relations.

 To do so, one must check the compatibility between $*$-structure \eqref{sStruc_com} and multiplication both in $H$ and $A$.
 Because the braiding is defined as transportation times scalar factor and $*$-structure differs from ordinary definition also by some scalar function, it should come as no surprise that the above conditions would give us only the constraints for those scalar terms.

-The full calculations of compatibility conditions are moved to the appendix \ref{sStuc_app} due to their length and the resulting constraints are:
+The full calculations of compatibility conditions are presented in Appendix \ref{sStuc_app} due to their length.
+The resulting constraints are: